In this Betterment review, you’ll learn what Betterment is, and why you should use it for your investment needs.

-Want to see if an early retirement is possible?
+Want to see if early retirement is possible?
 Change your desired retirement age and Betterment will tell you what you’ll need to do to make that happen.

 While most retirement calculators take into account simple things like your current age and salary, Betterment goes above and beyond in what they look at.

-They’ll also tell you exactly how much you can withdraw from your retirement accounts per year once you hit retirement age, which significantly decreases the stress of worrying about your balances when withdrawing.
+It will also tell you exactly how much you can withdraw from your retirement accounts per year once you hit retirement age, which significantly decreases the stress of worrying about your balances when withdrawing.

-While Betterment is primarily a Robo-advisor, it can also function as a replacement to your bank.
+While Betterment is primarily a Robo-advisor, it can also function as a replacement for your bank.
 Like most banks, Betterment offers 2 account types: Betterment Checking is their version of a Checking account, and Betterment Cash Reserve is their version of a savings account.

 - No ATM Fees